-Panel meetings are chaired by a member of the Kansas Arts Commission.
+Panel meetings are chaired by a Kansas Arts Commissioner.
 If a member of the Commission is not available, a KAC staff member will serve as the panel Chair.
 Chairs do not score or vote on applications being reviewed.

 A typical panel meeting will include the following: